Frequently asked questions

 lasted for up to 6 months.
 If you were getting an exemption which

-and will be charged full council tax from 1 April 2013.
+charged full council tax from 1 April 2013.

 If you are having trouble paying your council tax it is